-^{88.} See 6 C.F.R. § 115.51(a)-(b) (2023) (ICE immigration detention facilities); 6 C.F.R. § 115.151 (a)-(b) (2023) (DUS holding facilities)
+^{89.} See 6 C.F.R. § 115.51(a)-(b) (West, Westlaw through Oct.
+27, 2023, 88 FR 74018) (regarding ICE immigration detention facilities); 28 C.F.R. § 115.151(a)-(b) (West, Westlaw through Oct.
+27, 2023, 88 FR 74018) (regarding DHS holding facilities).

-to make reports to outside organizations and frequently cannot report a sexual assault without a guard's assistance.89
+Union have complained that detainees at CBP holding centers (which house immigration detainees on a short-term basis) often do not have access to a telephone to make reports to outside organizations and frequently cannot report a sexual assault without a guard's assistance.90

-After the implementation of PREA, the number of accusations jumped from 8,768 to 24,661.90 However, correctional officials only corroborated 5,187 reports91 and concluded the remaining allegations were either false or lacking evidence.92 Some experts are skeptical about the high number of fake accusations because "prisoners have nothing to gain from filing false sex abuse reports."93 Instead, "[c]orrections officials often start with the assumption [that] a report is false, particularly when it's against a colleague."94
+After the implementation of PREA, the number of accusations jumped from 8,768 to 24,661.91 However, correctional officials only corroborated 5,187 reports92 and concluded the remaining allegations were either false or lacking evidence.93 Some experts are skeptical about the high number of fake accusations because "prisoners have nothing to gain from filing false sex abuse reports."94 Instead, skeptics believe that "[c]orrections officials often start with the assumption [that] a report is false, particularly when it's against a colleague."95